GrapheneOS-Archive/AttestationSamples/README.md

 certificate](https://developer.android.com/training/articles/security-key-attestation.html#certificate_schema).

 The challenge string is set to `sample` (UTF-8 encoded) rather than the usual random challenge.
-These are collected with [Copperhead's Auditor app](https://github.com/copperhead/Auditor) so the app id in the certificate is co.copperhead.attestation and the fingerprint is for the release signing key.
+These are collected with the [Auditor app](https://github.com/AndroidHardening/Auditor) so the app id in the certificate is app.attestation.auditor and the fingerprint is for the release signing key.
+Older samples use a legacy app id.

 The collection of data published here is public domain / CC0 licensed and is crowdsourced.